 Rosepepper in East Nashville is most well-known for having amazing margaritas.
 It’s a one-of-a-kind place that usually has a nightly wait, which is always a sign of good food and service.
 Three salsas are served with the chips, which is a plus.
 If you have any room left for dessert, go for the chocolate chimi.

 The Local Taco

-The Local Taco has locations in Sylvan Park and East Nashville.
+The Local Taco is located in East Nashville.
 It’s definitely a favorite Mexican restaurant among Nashvillians.
 This place serves Tex-Mex cuisine with innovative tacos like the must-try spicy shrimp taco.
 The margarita on the rocks is made with fresh lime juice and agave nectar.
 If you happen to hit them on a Monday, you can snag $4 Sauza Margaritas all day.

 Taqueria del Sol

 Taqueria del Sol is one of the somewhat new Mexican restaurants in Nashville, which started in Georgia.
 Nashville is the fifth destination for Taqueria del Sol.
 They’re located in the bustling 12 South neighborhood as well as on Charlotte Avenue.
 Expect a simple menu of tacos, enchiladas, sides, soups, and chili with rotating weekly specials for lunch and dinner.

 Baja Burrito has been in Nashville since 2000, which means they’ve mastered how to make a mean burrito.
 They’re located in the Berry Hill neighborhood, which is just south of downtown Nashville.
 They’re locally owned and operated, which is a big plus.
 Despite their popularity, the service is usually speedy.
 Baja fans love the fish tacos and the fruit tea.

 Popular Mexican Chains